What is complexity economics, why is it heterodox, and what are its policy implications?

 Please cite the paper as:

-Wolfram Elsner, (2017), What is complexity economics, why is it heterodox, and what are its policy implications?, World Economics Association (WEA) Conferences, No. 2 2017, Economic Philosophy: Complexities in Economics, 2nd October to 7th December 2017
+Wolfram Elsner, (2017), What is complexity economics, why is it heterodox, and what are its policy implications?, World Economics Association (WEA) Conferences, No. 2 2017, Economic Philosophy, Complexities in Economics

 Complexity economics has developed into a powerful empirical, theoretical, and computational research program in the last three decades, advancing more realistic economics.
 It converges with long-standing heterodox schools, and its theoretical and empirical findings are consistent with older heterodox research interests and predictions.
 Economic complexity is characterized by path-dependence, idiosyncrasies, some self- organization capacity, structural emergence, and certain statistical distributions in economic topologies and motions, as complex economic systems move between building order and phases of sudden disorder.
 In agent-based systems, underlying ―intentionality of agents includes improving their performance, reducing perceived complexity, and generating social institutions.
 Boosted by the financial crisis 2008ff., a surge to explore complexity-economics’ policy implications has emerged.
 This chapter will briefly review the literature on economic